conorc/drupalie/sites/all/modules/typogrify/README.txt

 * Wraps ampersands (the "&" character) with <span class="amp">&amp</span>.

 * Prevents single words from wrapping onto their own line using Shaun Inman's Widont technique.

 * Converts straight quotation marks to typographer's quotation marks, using SmartyPants.

 * Converts multiple hyphens to en dashes and em dashes (according to your preferences), using SmartyPants.

 * Wraps multiple capital letters with <span class="caps">CAPS</span>.

+* Wraps abbreviations with <span class="abbr">t.l.a.</span>.

-* Wraps initial quotation marks with <span class="quo"></span> or <span class="dquo"></span>.
+* Wraps initial quotation marks with <span class="quo"></span> or
+  <span class="dquo"></span>.

 * Adds a css style sheet that uses the <span> tags to substitute a showy ampersand in headlines, switch caps to small caps, and hang initial quotation marks.

 Learn more about Typogrify
 ==========================

 Typogrify originated as Python code by Christian Metts.
 Typogrify.module uses Hamish Macpherson's port, php-typogrify.

 Announcement:
 http://www2.jeffcroft.com/sidenotes/2007/may/29/typogrify-easily-produce-web-typography-doesnt-suc/